MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Background

 \subsection{Instruction Tuning}

 While internet-scale pretraining equips foundation models with diverse world knowledge, further instruction tuning is conducted to develop new skills and teach them how to interact with humans as assistants \cite{wei2021finetuned,alpaca}.
-In this context, it is essential to instruction-tune mixed-modal foundation models to impart task-specific skills.
-Formally, the instruction tuning data comprises paired multimodal sequences $(x, y)$, where $x$ represents the `instruction' and $y$ represents the `response.'
+In our context, the instruction tuning data comprises paired multimodal sequences $(x, y)$, where $x$ represents the `instruction' and $y$ represents the `response.'
 Both $x$ and $y$ may include image tokens, text tokens, or a combination of both.
 For instance, in the context of visual question answering (VQA) tasks, $x$ includes an input image along with a corresponding question, while $y$ provides the correct response.
 The instruction tuning objective for a dataset $\mathcal{D}_{\mathcal{I}}$ can be formalized as:

-Unlike the pretraining objective, which models the entire sequence, the instruction tuning objective computes the loss solely on the `response' portion of the sequence, thereby concentrating the learning process on the desired tasks.
+In particular, the instruction tuning objective computes the loss solely on the `response' portion of the sequence, thereby concentrating the learning process on the desired tasks.

-Due to the internet-scale pretraining and flexibility of the mixed-modal foundation models, we aim to imbibe the capability to understand human intents to solve diverse biomedical tasks (e.g., VQA, generation), domains (e.g., radiology, histopathology), and modalities (e.g., image and text content) through instruction tuning.
+In this work, we aim to solve diverse biomedical tasks (e.g., VQA, generation), domains (e.g., radiology, histopathology), and modalities (e.g., image and text content) through instruction tuning.
 Thus, we present \data{}, an instruction tuning data designed training mixed-modal foundation models for the biomedical applications.
-Specifically, the dataset construction involves: (a) designing a new instruction-tuning data that allows interleaved image-text content as a model response, (b) collecting various data sources to endow diverse skills into the model, and (c) performing dataset-specific curation to ensure high-quality.
-We illustrate the examples for diverse skills in Figure \ref{fig:skills_examples}.
-We will go through each of these components in this section.
+Specifically, the dataset construction involves: (a) designing a new instruction-tuning data that allows interleaved image-text content as a model response (\S \ref{sec:mm_out_data_creation}), and curating various data sources to endow diverse skills into the model (\S \ref{sec:data_collection}).